 Tell me about it.
 Did you know it was coming?

 “I had no idea!
-I was sailing as a guest of my husband on his ship, and I was actually asleep when he woke me up and said there was an email from Celebrity, the sister brand of Royal Caribbean.
-Lisa Lutoff-Perlo, Celebrity’s president and CEO, said she wanted to promote me when she was over at Royal, but the executives were dragging their feet.
-So when she came to Celebrity, she said, ‘Now I have the ability to make it happen.’
+I was actually asleep when my husband woke me up and said there was an email from Celebrity, the sister brand of Royal Caribbean.
 The letter was so incredible.
 It came before Father’s Day, so I asked if I could tell my mom and dad before the promotion was announced publicly.
-She said absolutely, so I printed out the letter and gave it to my dad for Father’s Day.
-When he got to the part about the promotion, he got real quiet.
-He looked up at me, he looked down at the letter, he looked back up at me, and then he just started sobbing!
+I printed out the letter and gave it to my dad for Father’s Day.
+When he got to the part about the promotion, he looked up at me, he looked down at the letter, he looked back up at me, and then he just started sobbing!
 ‘Captain?!’
-When you work 19 years for something and it comes true, it’s like an out-of-body experience.”
+When you work hard for 19 years and it pays off, it’s like an out-of-body experience.”

 What are the personality characteristics of a great captain?